MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 Cloud](https://www.microsoft.com/download/confirmation.aspx?id=57063) document,
 focusing attention on AzureCloud.usgovtexas and AzureCloud.usgovvirginia.
 Also note that these are the IP ranges required for your end-users to have access to the service URLs.

-## On-premises Data Gateway Configuration
+## On-premises Data Gateway configuration

 Install an [On-Premises Data Gateway](https://docs.microsoft.com/flow/gateway-manage) to transfer data quickly and securely between a canvas app that's built in Microsoft Flow and a data source that isn't in the cloud.
 Examples include on-premises SQL Server databases or on-premises SharePoint sites.

 If your organization (tenant) has already configured and successfully connected the On-Premises Data Gateway for PowerBI US Government, then the process your organization executed to enable that will also enable on-premises connectivity for Microsoft Flow.
 However, if you are unable to connect to your tenant, then you may need to go through a “whitelisting” process, which enables this capability for your tenant.
 Should this occur, you can open a support ticket to address your needs.
 The support team follows an established process to address your request.

-## Microsoft Flow US Government Feature Limitations
+## Microsoft Flow US Government feature limitations

 Some of the features available in the commercial version of Flow are not available in Flow US Government customers.
 The Flow team is actively working on making these features available to US Government customers and will update this article when these features become available.